marknokes/cache-using-gzip/src/readme.txt

 3. Search for the **Cache Using Gzip** plugin.
 4. Click on **Install Now** and wait until the plugin is installed successfully.
 5. Activate the plugin by clicking **Activate** now on the success page.
-6. Visit the plugin settings page (Tools => Cache Using Gzip) to download the reqired apache/nginx config rules.
+6. If you're running WordPress on an Apache server, the .htaccess file should be modified on activation.
+If it wasn't, visit the plugin settings page (Tools => Cache Using Gzip) to download the reqired apache/nginx config rules.
-7. Add the rules to your .htaccess or nginx.conf.
+7. Add the rules to your .htaccess or nginx.conf, if necessary.

 == Screenshots ==